bcumming/envvars-talk/slides.md

     * looking at you [Docker](https://github.com/moby/moby/issues/20693) (JFrog, Podman, and friends all use `$HOME/.docker`)
     * that 8 year old ticket illustrates the importance of making the right decision early is so important.
     * how would `export XDG_CONFIG_HOME=$HOME/$(uname -m)/config` help on Alps?
-* because it is easy comparted to the "correct solution"... but don't [be lazy](https://github.com/mesonbuild/meson/discussions/13811).
+* because it is easy compared to the "correct solution"

 **Hint 1**: Perform all `getenv` calls before any call to fork.
 * +10 points for parsing the environment into a read only data structure on startup